WenqingZhang123/MRI_Image_Recovery/README.md

 # MRI_Image_Recovery

 ## Introduction
-This is my work for the lab's thredshold.
+This is part of my work for the CIG lab.
 The image data type is complex, which includes the real and imag.

 ## Data Set